The Outside of Your Eyes

 Crystalline Lens

-Description: The crystalline lens is a transparent structure located behind your iris and pupil.
-The lens is held in place by lots of fibres, like strings attached to a puppet, which in turn are attached to a muscle.
+The crystalline lens is a transparent structure located behind your iris and pupil.
+It is held in place by numerous fibres, similar to strings attached to a puppet, which are in turn connected to a muscle.

-Function: The crystalline lens bends the light onto the retina and works in tandem with the lens changing shape, which allows you to focus at different distances.
-The process of the lens changing shape is called accommodation.
+The crystalline lens bends light onto the retina and works in tandem with the lens shape-changing ability, allowing you to focus at different distances.
+This process is known as accommodation.

 Vitreous